-During the first quarter of 2022, we finalized the calculations of our 2021 carbon footprint.
+During the first quarter of 2023, we finalized the calculations of our 2022 carbon footprint.
 KONE's total carbon footprint data (Scope 1, 2 and 3 GHG emissions) have been externally assured.
-In 2021, KONE's target was to reduce its operational carbon footprint (Scope 1 and 2) by 7% compared to 2018.
-This target was exceeded as our overall operational carbon footprint decreased by 15% compared to 2018.
-To reflect the expansion of our operations, we also measure comparable carbon footprint scope which reduced by 20% in 2021 compared to 2019.
-The largest individual factor contributing to the reduction in Scope 1 and 2 greenhouse gas (GHG) emissions was the increasing use of renewable electricity in our facilities.
-In 2021, we exceeded our green electricity target of 50% set in 2017 and, simultaneously, reached our mediumterm target of 80% green electricity by 2025 four years in advance.
-All our manufacturing units use only on-site or purchased renewable electricity, except India, Furthermore, many KONE subsidiaries are taking steps to electrify their vehicle fleets.
-As an example, nearly 30% of our car fleet in Norway and over 10% of our fleets in the Netherlands, Sweden and Israel are composed of electric vehicles.
-While the majority of Scope 1 and 2 GHG emission reductions were achieved through our own efforts, COVID-19 restrictions also contributed through their continued impact to business operations globally.
-Good progress was made in achieving our target to reduce GHG emissions in our own operations (Scope 1 and 2) during 2022.
+In 2022, KONE's target was to reduce its operational carbon footprint (Scope 1 and 2) by 16% compared to 2018.
+This target was exceeded as our overall operational carbon footprint decreased by 17% compared to 2018.
+To reflect the expansion of our operations, we also measure comparable carbon footprint scope which decreased by 21% in 2022 compared to 2019.
+The largest individual factor contributing to the reduction of Scope 1 and 2 GHG emissions was the increased use of renewable electricity in our facilities.
+KONE is committed to reducing electricity consumption in its own operations and has set a target to increase the share of electricity from renewable sources to more than 80% by the end of 2022 and to 100% by 2030.
+In 2022, we exceeded our green electricity target as electricity from renewable sources accounted for 84% of all our electricity consumption, up from 80% the previous year (2021).
+Apart from India, all our manufacturing units use only on-site generated or purchased renewable electricity.

+Furthermore, many KONE subsidiaries continued to transition their vehicle fleets.
+We are continuously reducing our fuel consumption by transforming our vehicle fleet with electric cars and reducing the number of driven kilometers with service plans optimization, connectivity, and remote troubleshooting.
+For example, in our service operations, KONE continues to use e-cargo bikes and e-scooters, while replacing old motorcycles with new, electric ones in Hong Kong.
+At the end of 2022, 31% of our car fleet in Norway and over 13% in the Netherlands comprised of electric vehicles.
+Good progress was made in 2023 towards achieving our target of reducing GHG emissions in our own operations (Scope 1 and 2).

-The vast majority of emissions associated with KONE's activities are generated outside our immediate operations in the value chain, particularly by our products' lifetime energy consumption and material use.
-In 2021, our product and value chain related Scope 3 GHG emissions decreased by 0.3% compared to 2020 and increased by 0.4% compared to 2018, relative to ordered products.
-The major contributing factor to the decrease was the further improved energy efficiency of our products.
+The vast majority of emissions associated with KONE's activities are generated outside of our immediate operations in the value chain, particularly by our products' lifetime energy consumption and material use.
+In 2022, our product- and value chain-related Scope 3 GHG emissions decreased by 4.7% compared to 2021 and by 4.3% compared to 2018, relative to ordered products.
+One of the major contributing factors was our products' further improved energy efficiency.
+As an example, this was achieved through an increased share of energy efficient electrification systems and regenerative drives in the elevators ordered.
+Furthermore, in 2022 a larger share of our customers' buildings was located in countries that increased the share of renewable energy in their national electricity production, thus emitting fewer GHG emissions.
 We are constantly improving our product-related Scope 3 GHG emissions calculations as we work with our suppliers and partners for more transparent and efficient data collection.
+In 2023, we continued to invest in our supplier sustainability, strengthening our organization but also our collaboration with our key suppliers.